SAA-Coop/whitepaper/README.md

 SAA is not limited to software coding—it encompasses all forms of systematic creation where ideas accumulate into tangible value:

 **Digital Artisans:**
-- **UX/UI Designers**: Accumulating user insights into intuitive interfaces
+- **UX/UI Designers**: Crafting interfaces from deep personal understanding—we are users ourselves
 - **Software Engineers**:
   - System Architects: Designing scalable structures
   - Frontend Engineers: Crafting user experiences